UX / UI Design

 Flow

-• What is the final outcome you want?
+• What is the end outcome that the user needs?

 ALTERNATIVE APPROACHES